 - 505(b)(2) often allows nonclinical and clinical studies to be completed in parallel, abridging the process even further.

 These factors should be part and parcel of your nonclinical and clinical 505(b)(2) strategy.
-Awareness of published literature, existing risk-benefit profiles and opportunities to run parallel studies is critical to building and executing a robust nonclinical program to reduce short- and long-term costs.
+Awareness of published literature, existing risk-benefit profiles and opportunities to run parallel studies is critical to building and executing a robust nonclinical program and services to reduce short- and long-term costs.